 Illness or Health Concerns.
 There are chronic diseases and health concerns that warrant an investment in more care at home for a loved one.
 The National Institute on Aging approximates that 85 percent of older adults have at least one chronic health issue, and 60 percent have at least two chronic conditions.
 With some conditions, such as Parkinson’s Disease, Multiple Sclerosis, and ALS (Lou Gerig’s Disease), the loss of physical function is what requires additional care at home.
 While others, such as diabetes, arthritis, and cardiovascular disease, require strict management in order to improve quality of life and prevent flare ups.
 While it may seem counterintuitive, for those living with a chronic health issue, a caregiver can actually help to increase their feelings of autonomy and independence.

 Senior Care Services You Can Trust

-Here at Tandem, we take pride in our ability to identify talented and empathetic caregivers that we can then match with our clients.
-If you need to increase the care plan for your parent or loved one, we will work together to figure out the best level of care, whether or not you will need a caregiver with additional certifications, and identify the ideal amount of caregiving hours your loved one will need.
+Here at Tandem, we take pride in our talented and empathetic caregivers.
+If you need to increase the Care Plan for your parent or loved one, we will work together to figure out the best level of care, whether or not you will need a caregiver with additional certifications, and identify the ideal amount of caregiving hours your loved one will need.
 Here at Tandem, we’re always here to help and will always have your back when it’s time to make changes to your caregiving needs.
-Call one of our Senior Care Specialists to discuss your loved one’s care plan at any time: 1-800-370-3377.
+Call one of our Senior Care Specialists to discuss your loved one’s Care Plan at any time: 1-800-370-3377.